shrinerb/shrine/doc/getting_started.md

 ### Temporary storage

-Shrine uses temporary storage to support retaining uploaded files across form redisplays and [direct uploads].
-But you can disable this behaviour, and have files go straight to permanent storage:
+Shrine uses temporary storage to support [file validation][validation] and [direct uploads].
+If you don't need these features, you can tell Shrine to upload files directly to permanent storage:

 ```rb
 Shrine.plugin :model, cache: false